 Rosella area

-• Economic Development Queensland, the Queensland Government’s land use planning and property development agency, owns approximately 211 ha within the Rosella area.
+• Economic Development Queensland, the Queensland Government’s land use planning and property development agency, owns approximately 211 ha of land within the Rosella area.

 • Suitable topography, the area is relatively flat with only minor contouring.